-In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground
+In maps, videos and photos, how Russia’s military push into Ukraine is unfolding on the ground

 “We have no doubt in our minds where this shelling is coming from and who is firing it,” Diana Levenets said, pointing to the hills where the separatist forces are posted.
 “We can literally see where it’s coming from.”

-Meanwhile, separatist-controlled areas announced a mass evacuation of civilians, saying they knew of plans for an imminent attack by Ukrainian forces.
+Meanwhile, leaders of the separatist areas announced a mass evacuation of civilians, saying they knew of plans for an imminent attack by Ukrainian forces.
 Buses were escorted by the head of police from Donbas to Rostov, a city in southwestern Russia.

 Shelling increases